mage0r/ESPkit-01/README.md

 This project is designed as an easy to use adapter to connect your ESP-01 device to a standard serial connection.

 It has a program/general use button and a ws2812b to play with some blinky leds.
+To enable the ws2812b, simply bridge the "pixel on" pads.

 Don't forget to jump on to Andy's github and do the workshop! https://github.com/geekscape/nodemcu_esp8266